microsoft/MicroHack/03-Azure/01-04-AI/01_Azure_OpenAI_Service/Readme.md

 ### Goal

-The goal of this challenge is to set up all the Azure services and tools that are required for building the backend of a fully functional Q&A chatbot.
+The goal of Challenge 1 is to set up a system using Azure services to process stored documents in an Azure function.
+This involves creating a Storage Account, setting up Azure Form Recognizer, creating an Azure Key Vault and saving Secrets, setting up a vector database, as well as creating an Azure Function to execute custom code every time a new document is added to the blob storage.

 ### Task 1: Create a Storage Account